redhat-best-practices-for-k8s/certsuite-claim/README.md

 ### Overriding type inferences

 [a-h/generate](https://github.com/a-h/generate) is known to output JSON `object` types as GoLang `struct`s.
-Although this is normally desirable, we actually want to allow arbitrary JSON instead.
-In this case, we have no struct definition for some facets of our claim, such as "LshwOutput" and "JunitResults".
+Although this is normally desirable, we occasionally wish to allow arbitrary JSON instead.
+In this case, we have no struct definition for some facets of our claim, such as "lshw" and "results".
 This is due to the fact that others define those JSON structures, and we are not in the business of redefinition.
 This is a rare case in which we want to allow GoLang to represent arbitrary JSON data.

 To remap a property type, please consult `override.json`, which provides an entrypoint for remapping types in GoLang generated client code.